Multicore Quantum Computing: Applications suited to Multicore

 Furthermore, the derangement circuits used to entangle the two registers are considerably shallower than typical computational quantum circuits used even in the context of near-term quantum algorithms \cite{koczorExponentialErrorSuppression2021}.
 As such, the following three properties of the approach make it particularly relevant for on-chip multicore architecture designs.
 First, the two (or more) input quantum states $\rho_1$ and $\rho_2$ can be prepared completely independently in two physically separate cores.
 Second, they are entangled with weak quantum links between the cores immediately prior to the ancilla measurement.
 Third, the entangling derangement operation is shallow: it decomposes into $N$ elementary controlled-SWAP operations between pairs of qubits, where $N$ is the number of computational qubits in the individual cores (registers).

 We note that Ref.~\cite{koczorExponentialErrorSuppression2021} provides decompositions of derangement circuits for arbitrary $n$ into local, elementary entangling gates whereas Ref.~\cite{hugginsVirtualDistillationQuantum2021} focused on the scenario of $n=2$ copies without requiring an ancilla qubit.
-In the following we outline an alternative implementation that is compatible with both the above techniques and utilises macroscopically separate quantum cores with weak entangling links between them.
+In the following we outline an alternative implementation that is compatible with both the above techniques and utilises macroscopically separate quantum cores (which could be on a single chip for both methods, but could also be on multiple chips for the cavity-based method) with weak entangling links between them.

 Let us first note that distributing Bell pairs in principle enables universal quantum computation as it allows us to implement arbitrary long-range quantum-gates (via quantum gate teleportation).
 However, we choose an other way and we propose an approach that merely uses $N$ distributed Bell pairs to teleport single-qubit states between the two quantum cores.
 Let us explain now the technique on the specific example of $n=2$ copies.
 Refer also to \cref{fig:ill} for a schematic illustration of the process.